M4 carbine: Design

 The M4, and its variants, is a lightweight 5.56×45mm NATO (and .223 Remington) caliber, gas-operated, magazine-fed, air-cooled selective fire AR-15-pattern firearm.
-Its gas operation consists of an internal piston (often incorrectly referred to as direct impingement), a rotating bolt, and bolt carrier that reciprocates into a receiver extension that is inline with the barrel.
+Its direct impingement gas operation consists of a rotating bolt, and bolt carrier that reciprocates into a receiver extension that is inline with the barrel.
 The gas system, bolt carrier, and bolt-locking design is ammunition specific, since it does not have an adjustable gas port or valve to adjust the weapon to various propellant and projectile or barrel length specific pressure behavior.
 The receiver is made of forged 7075-T6 aluminum, while the 14.5 in barrel, bolt, bolt carrier, and fire control group are made of steel; these components can be easily serviced and replaced by unit armories, enabling the addition of enhanced components and thus making the platform readily upgradable.
 The flattop upper receiver's Picatinny rail enables the replacement of the removable carrying handle with various optics.
 The furniture, including the buttstock, grip, and handguard are made of reinforced plastic, although the modular nature of the weapon means that these can be swapped by the end user.
 The receiver extension can accommodate either a multi-position telescoping stock or a fixed A2 or LE tactical stock.
 (Note: The first stock fitted onto the M4 in 1985 was made entirely of plastic, which only had two positions; fully closed or fully extended.
 Later models have greater adjustability, and are commonly known as the "six position stock", "M4 stock", or, because of its recesses, "waffle stock".)
 The M4 is a shorter and lighter variant of the M16A2 rifle, sharing much of the same operation mechanisms and has 80% parts commonality; the chief differences are a shorter barrel of 14.5 inches rather than 20 inches as well as a shortened receiver extension and buffer.

 Two fire control groups exist for the M4 family, the three-round burst for the baseline model and fully automatic for the M4A1.
-Some M4A1 may also have a heavier profile barrel initially developed for SOCOM for prolonged automatic fire; models with this heavier "SOCOM profile" barrel use the same M4A1 designation, and existing weapons can swap to the heavier profile barrel at the unit armory level.
-Despite being its namesake, SOCOM itself has reverted to the original lighter "government profile" barrel while adopting a longer "mid length" gas system with its newer Upper Receiver Group-Improved (URG-I) modifications.
+Some M4A1 may also have a heavier-profile barrel initially developed for SOCOM for prolonged automatic fire; models with this heavier "SOCOM profile" barrel use the same M4A1 designation, and existing weapons can swap to the heavier-profile barrel at the unit armory level.
+Despite being its namesake, SOCOM itself has reverted to the original lighter "government profile" barrel while adopting a longer "mid-length" gas system with its newer Upper Receiver Group-Improved (URG-I) modifications.
 As the modifications only affect the upper receiver assembly, rifles with the URG-I still retain the M4A1 designation.